 So, when we are trying to take joy and to find joy in life, in our own life, and joy in meeting everyone in their lives, we’re focusing on something different from what we’re focusing on when we are having the state of mind of renunciation and compassion.
 We’re focusing on the potentials, Buddha-nature potentials and so on of ourselves, of life and so on, and of others.
 That is the source of joy: it’s different.
 So, if with renunciation – let’s say we’re looking at ourselves – and with renunciation I’m confident that I can get rid of the suffering, and I’m going to do something about it, and it is possible to be rid of it, then that would make us happy, wouldn’t it?
 But, as I say, it’s a very delicate thing to try to combine these two states of mind.
-They happen simultaneously, there’s one underlying another, they alternate.
+Do they happen simultaneously, is there one underlying another, do they alternate.
 How actually do we put them together?
 This, I think we each have to work with individually.
 Alright?
 Are we are just looking at different levels of a situation with ourselves and with others.
 This I think is more like it.

 You know, one of the biggest problems is that when we are working with renunciation, and we actually succeed and we’re not attracted to things in our ordinary existence, and even if we say, “Well, you know, any type of relationship, I just see suffering is going to come in this type of relationship and so I’m going to go off to a monastery and become a monk or a nun” ….we have to be very careful that we don’t get disgusted in terms of people in general, because that becomes a big block to feeling compassion for them.
 “You’re just trouble!”
 So it builds up a habit of not really wanting to get involved with anybody, and if we’re going to have compassion, we have to be involved with somebody, try to help them.